SerenityOS/serenity/Documentation/CLionConfiguration.md

 After opening the `serenity` repository in CLion as a new project, the "`Open Project Wizard`" window will open, from here set the following fields:

+*If you already have the project open, you can go to `File -> Settings -> Build, Execution, Deployment -> CMake` to find these options.*

 (Assuming you use `Ninja` as the build system and configured the CMake build directory to `Build/x86_64`)

 `Build type`: `Default`